Search This Blog

 alligator: 1788

 Arthur Bowes Smyth, Journal, HRNSW (2), 394.
-It was actually a lace monitor, or goanna.
+This was actually a lace monitor, or goanna.

 16 February 1788 An alligator, ab’t 8 feet long, was seen close by where I go to birdlime just behind the camp, and has been seen among the tents at night more than once.